smfo/whatILearntToday/Backend/.NET-C#/Entity framework core/unableToCreateAnObject.md

-# Unable to create an orbject of type 'db'
+# Unable to create an object of type 'db'

 Error:
 ```